Want to learn how to speed up your Squarespace website? You’re in the right place!

 IMPORTANT NOTE: Be careful when you’re changing the fonts from the template, to your business/brands fonts.
-You could be loading more fonts then you think if you forget to change some of the templates default fonts.
+You could be loading more fonts than you think if you forget to change some of the template’s default fonts.

 #5.
 Be smart with custom code